 Ukraine-Russia explained: A simple guide to what’s going on

-Western powers are ramping up preparations for a possible Russian invasion of Ukraine
+Western powers continuing to seek diplomatic solutions while ramping up preparations for a possible invasion by Vladimir Putin

-Russia has amassed tens of thousands of troops along its border with Ukraine in recent months, increasing suspicion that an invasion is imminent.
+Russia has stationed over 100,000 troops along its border with Ukraine this winter, increasing suspicion that an invasion is imminent.

-World leaders including the US, Nato and the European Union have warned Russia against any aggression, insisting that there will be retaliation if it attacks Ukraine.
+Western powers including the US, Nato and the EU have warned the Kremlin against any aggression, insisting that there will be retaliation if it attacks its neighbour.

-Over the last week, with tensions rapidly escalating, the US has put 8,500 troops on alert to deploy to Ukraine.

-Meanwhile, Nato yesterday announced it was sending additional fighter jets and ships to eastern Europe, further increasing fears of all-out conflict.
+In the most recent developments, US president Joe Biden and German chancellor Olaf Scholz have met in Washington, DC, to announce that they are “working closely together to pursue diplomatic solutions to this situation” while threatening to “end” Russia’s lucrative new Nord Stream 2 gas pipeline to Europe if it does make an incursion into Ukraine.

+In Moscow, Vladimir Putin hosted his French counterpart Emmanuel Macron over a lavish dinner as the latter sought to persuade him to stand down his forces and avoid war, with the former taking the opportunity to threaten wider conflict in the event that Ukraine is allowed to join Nato.

+For its part, Kyiv’s army is planning drills with drones and anti-tank missiles near its border with Belarus in response to 30,000 Russian troops arriving in that country, whose leader, Alexander Lukashenko, is a committed Putin ally.

+The UK, still threatening tough economic sanctions, has announced it will move 350 troops into Poland and Germany has committed the same number to Lithuania in preparation for future conflict.

-So what is actually going on between Ukraine and Russia, where did it all begin, and how might the crisis unfold?
+So what is actually going in Eastern Europe, where did it all begin and how might the crisis unfold?

 How did the crisis start?